$42.180.02

 Key Hamas figures were also killed in the airstrikes, including Major General Mahmoud Abu Watfa, Deputy Minister of Interior in Gaza, and a senior Hamas security official.

-The full ceasefire agreement provided for three phases.
-The first phase ended in early March after numerous exchanges of Israeli hostages and Palestinian prisoners.
-Negotiations on the second phase were supposed to begin six weeks ago, but this did not happen.
+The full ceasefire agreement involved three phases.
+The first phase concluded in early March after numerous exchanges of Israeli hostages and Palestinian prisoners.
+Negotiations for the second phase were supposed to begin six weeks ago, but this did not happen.

-The ceasefire agreement and its further progress are in a state of uncertainty, after the US and Israel wanted to change the terms of the agreement to extend the first phase, which would lead to the release of more hostages.
-However, according to Benjamin Netanyahu, he tried to negotiate a further exchange, but Hamas rejects the offers every time.
+The truce agreement and its further progress became uncertain after the US and Israel wanted to change the terms of the agreement to extend the first phase, which would lead to the release of more hostages.
+However, according to Benjamin Netanyahu, he tried to negotiate a further exchange, but Hamas rejected the proposals each time.

-After all, this, in turn, would postpone the start of the second phase, which was intended to establish a permanent ceasefire and would require Israel to withdraw its troops from Gaza.
+This, in turn, would have delayed the start of the second phase, which aimed to establish a permanent ceasefire and would have required Israel to withdraw its troops from Gaza.

 According to officials, Israel consulted with the administration of US President Donald Trump before launching the strikes.